 Across our organisation we use specialist databases which are designed to securely store information relevant to your relationship with us.

 When a patient is referred to Heart of Kent Hospice, their contact details, medical history and details of their current care and medication plan are received by the Hospice from other health care professionals, such as GPs, hospitals and/or care homes.
 It is necessary for health care providers to share this information so that contact can be maintained with the patient and to create an appropriate care plan.
 We endeavour to double check that all of the information we receive is accurate and we will ask patients and their families or carers to provide any missing information so that we can maintain the highest quality records to support patient care.
-This may include contact details of a patients’ next of kin and details of other health care professionals who are part of the patient’s care plan.
+This may include contact details of a patients’ significant person and details of other health care professionals who are part of the patient’s care plan.
 This information is stored in paper files and on a specialist patient information database which is shared with the Care Plan Management System and other relevant health care professionals including GPs, District nurses and the ambulance service.
 This system can only be accessed by employees and volunteers who are directly responsible for providing patient care.
 All information relating to former patients, both on paper and held digitally is held in archive for eight years.
 We do not delete this information but may anonymise it for future trends analysis.

 Patients can access their records as outlined in our Patient Access to Health Records policy.
 Further information on how to do this is available by writing to Kerry Harrison, Director of Patient Services at Heart of Kent Hospice.